YimingLiu-ds/brain-inspired-replay/README.md

 ## Installation & requirements
-The current version of the code has been tested with `Python 3.5.2` on several Linux operating systems with the following versions of PyTorch and Torchvision:
+The current version of the code has been tested with `Python 3.5.2` on both Linux and Windows operating systems with the following versions of PyTorch and Torchvision:
-* `pytorch 1.1.0`
+* `pytorch 1.9.0`
 * `torchvision 0.2.2`
+* `kornia`
+* 'scikit-learn'
+* 'matplotlib'
+* 'visdom'
+* 'torchmetrics'
+* 'scipy'

 The versions that were used for other Python-packages are listed in `requirements.txt`.